Problem Set 4: Memory Scramble

 On this problem set, you will build a networked multiplayer version of Memory, a.k.a.
 Concentration, the game in which you turn over face-down cards and try to find matching pairs.
 Our version will have players turning over cards simultaneously, rather than taking turns.
 We’ll call it Memory Scramble.

-When you’re done with problems 1-2, you can play Memory Scramble in your browser.
+When you’re done, you can play Memory Scramble in your browser.

 Iterative Development Recommendation